near/docs/docs/quick_start/advanced.md

-# Advanced: Build & run a local DevNet node
+# Advanced: Build & run a local TestNet node

-"DevNet" is a single-node "blockchain" that runs WebAssembly and state transition without actually running the full blockchain/consensus functionality.
-Essentially, you can interact with it as if it was a multi-node blockchain for the purposes of writing and testing code.

-You can run your own DevNet locally by installing and running a node, which will produce blocks.
+There are three ways to run TestNet node:
+ - Run single TestNet node for your own network ("DevNet" mode, used for development).
+ - Run multi-node TestNet nodes on your own network.
+ - Join existing TestNet by running node that syncs.

 The core NEAR node client is written using the [Rust language](https://www.rust-lang.org/), which uses [Cargo](https://github.com/rust-lang/cargo) to manage packages \(similar to NPM\).

 ## 1. Setup Rust & dependencies